UKCloud/documentation/articles/azure/azs-gs.md

 # [I do not have an existing Azure Active Directory](#tab/tabid-2)

-If you have decided that UKCloud for Microsoft Azure is the right environment for you, please contact your CSM who will request the following information:
+If you've decided that UKCloud for Microsoft Azure is the right environment for you, contact your CSM with the following information:

-- Contact Name
-- Contact Email Address
-- Contact Phone Number
-- Billing Address
-- Preferred Azure Active Directory Domain

-For example:

-    Hi <CSM>

-    Here are the details for our new UKCloud for Microsoft Azure environment as requested:

-    Contact Name: John Doe
+- Contact name, for example, John Doe
-    Contact Email Address: onboardingukcloud3@ukcloud.com
+- Contact email address, for example, onboardingukcloud3@ukcloud.com
-    Contact Phone Number: 01252 303300
+- Contact phone number, 01252 303300
-    Address Line 1: Hartham Park
-    Address City: Corsham
-    Address County: Wiltshire
-    Address Country: GB
-    Address Post Code: SN13 0RP
+- Billing address, for example, Hartham Park, Corsham, Wiltshire, SN13 0RP
-    Preferred Azure Active Directory Domain: onboardingukcloud3csp.onmicrosoft.com
+- Preferred Azure Active Directory Domain, for example, onboardingukcloud3csp.onmicrosoft.com

-    Kind Regards,
-    John Doe
-    UKCloud

-Once this information has been provided, UKCloud will proceed to set-up your new UKCloud for Microsoft Azure environment.
+Once you've provided this information, UKCloud will set up your new UKCloud for Microsoft Azure environment.

 After providing the above details, you should receive a welcome email shortly from your CSM containing the details of your new UKCloud for Microsoft Azure environment.